ewlin/NYPhil_data_viz/README.md

 * Optimize dot annotation rendering (cache some calculations?)

 #### PROSE:
-* Methodology
+* {PRIORITY} Methodology
 * Introduction/Background
-* Chart one explainations
+* {PRIORITY} Chart one explainations
-* Chart two explainations
+* {PRIORITY} Chart two explainations

 #### Re-factoring:

 ##### DATA/JSON files
+* Have some code for including data based on absolute number of performances and not just counting unique compositions

 ##### JS
 * Modularize